AM37AM37/projekat/README.md

 ```bash
   -us value1
 ```
-Description: Searches for the User in the database and return all of the information about him.
+Description: Searches for the User in the database and returns all of the information about him.

 ```bash
   -kn value1
 ```
-Description: Specifies the value for katalog item name paramater.
+Description: Specifies the value for catholog item name paramater.

 ```bash
   -kc value2
 ```
-Description: Specifies the value for katalog item class paramater.
+Description: Specifies the value for catholog item class paramater.

 ```bash
   -kp value3
 ```
-Description: Specifies the value for katalog item price paramater.
+Description: Specifies the value for catholog item price paramater.

 ```bash
   -kdi value4
 ```
-Description: Specifies the value for katalog item discription paramater.
+Description: Specifies the value for catholog item discription paramater.

 ```bash
   -kam value5
 ```
-Description: Specifies the value for katalog item amount paramater.
+Description: Specifies the value for catholog item amount paramater.

 ```bash
   -ka -kn value1 -kc value2 -kp value3 -kdi value4 -kam value5
 ```

-Description: Addes a new katalog item to the database depending on the specified parameters.
+Description: Adds a new catholog item to the database depending on the specified parameters.

 ```bash
   -kd value1
 ```
-Description: Deletes a katalog item from the database with the specified paramater being the katalog item name.
+Description: Deletes a catholog item from the database with the specified paramater being the catholog items name.

 ```bash
   -kl
 ```
-Description: Lists katalog from the database.
+Description: Lists the catholog from the database.

 ```bash
   -rl